In Alphabetical Order

-IAB, the MRC, and the MMA, with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile Web Measurement Guidelines for public comment—changes that will promote improved digital advertising measurement.
-The revised guidelines will shift mobile web from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
-References to “served” impressions have been removed from the proposed guidelines, substituting them with the concept of counting event-driven impressions which have a greater potential for an “opportunity-to-see” by an end user.
+IAB, the MRC, and the MMA, with the expert technical support of the IAB Technology Laboratory, have released major overhauls to the Mobile Web Measurement Guidelines—changes to promote improved digital advertising measurement.
+The revised guidelines shift mobile web from a “count-on-download” minimum to a “count-on-begin-to-render” ad impression measurement minimum.
+References to “served” impressions have been removed from the guidelines, substituting them with the concept of counting event-driven impressions which have a greater potential for an “opportunity-to-see” by an end user.

 Scope: Ad impression measurement for ads displayed in mobile web, which may include mobile-optimized websites, Web apps (WAP), or other browser-based content displayed in a mobile device.
 Excluded from these guidelines are measurement guidance on any non-Web mobile advertising such as messaging applications (SMS and MMS), mobile applications, and various forms of mobile audio and video.

 IAB and MRC, with the assistance of the IAB Tech Lab, have introduced a revision to the Desktop Display Served Impression Guideline, shifting desktop digital ad measurement away from a minimum of “count-on-ad-insertion” approach to a “count-on-begin-to-render” model.
 With this move, mobile and desktop measurement will be more closely in sync with digital video measurement, which already requires “count-on-begin-to-render.”

 This document presents a guideline for the measurement of certain types of Social Media activity conducted by consumers who use media.